webprofusion/certify-docs/docs/guides/certificate-authorities.md

 - Trusted by all major operating systems and browsers
 - Certificates expire after 90 days.
 - Certificates can contain up to 100 domain per certificates.
 Wildcard certificates (*.domain.com) are supported when using DNS validation.
-- To use ZeroSSL you first need to sign up for a free account in order to get External Account Binding (EAB) credentials.
+- To use ZeroSSL you first need to sign up for a free account in order to get External Account Binding (EAB) credentials from the *Developer* section of their dashboard.

 ### BuyPass Go
 BuyPass are a Scandinavian certificate authority who also offer free certificates via their own ACME enabled service. https://www.buypass.com/ssl/products/acme